renatoathaydes/dartle-website/source/processed/tasks.md

 {{end}}
 {{component /processed/fragments/_section.html}}
 {{ define sectionTitle "Determining when a task needs to run" }}
+{{ define sectionId "determining-task-needs-to-run" }}

-A Task will only run if its [`RunCondition`](https://pub.dev/documentation/dartle/latest/dartle_dart/RunCondition-mixin.html) reports that it should.
+A Task will only run if its [`RunCondition`](https://pub.dev/documentation/dartle/latest/dartle/RunCondition-mixin.html) reports that it should.

 > There are several types of `RunCondition` available in Dartle, including `RunToDelete` and `RunAtMostEvery`.
 > Follow the link above for the full list.
 > Users can also implement their own `RunCondition` if none of the available implementations suits their needs.

-The most common implementation of `RunCondition` is [`RunOnChanges`](https://pub.dev/documentation/dartle/latest/dartle_dart/RunOnChanges-class.html), which runs a task when any of its inputs or outputs has changed.
+The most common implementation of `RunCondition` is [`RunOnChanges`](https://pub.dev/documentation/dartle/latest/dartle/RunOnChanges-class.html), which runs a task when any of its inputs or outputs has changed.
 It is implemented using the [Dartle Cache](cache.html), which keeps track of file system changes in the project.